Zest-it logo

 When laying the colours out on your palette, it's a good idea to lay them out in some sort of logical order.
 That order can be from light to dark, in colour families, following the colour wheel or frequency of use.
 It's also a good idea to put them close to the outside top edge of the palette, this leaves plenty of working/mixing area in the centre.

-Try and judge how much paint you will need, too little can be frustrating as you need to squeeze out more and too little can be wasteful.
-Notice also which colour you 'always' use and buy them in bigger tubes, it works out more economical.
+Try and judge how much paint you will need, too little can be frustrating as you need to squeeze out more and too much can be wasteful.

 Laying the colours out in the same way each time is also good practice, you don't have to stop and search for the colour and it helps to prevent those little accidents - like picking up the wrong colour!